 Outback Queensland draws visitors from all over the world to admire the natural environment, from the flat plains of the Channel Country to the mesa formations of the Vindex Ranges.
-The lack of population, low humidity and light pollution make the geographical location of the Museum site, atop The Jump-Up an ideal spot to stargaze.
+As the Museum's position atop The Jump-Up is bereft of population and light pollution it is the perfect spot to stargaze.

-Go stargazing and love astronomy at the Museum’s Public Night-Sky Viewing Area!
+Go stargazing and love astronomy at the Museum’s Star Gallery!

-The Public Night-Sky Viewing Area is the perfect place to enjoy some of the darkest skies in the world.
+The Star Gallery is the perfect place to enjoy some of the darkest skies in the world.
 The viewing area is free, open year-round and located at the base of The Jump-Up.
-Bring your telescope, binoculars, picnic and enjoy our spectacular Southern skies!
+Bring your telescope, binoculars, picnic and enjoy our spectacular southern skies!